 Immediate access to reliever medicines is essential.
 Pupils with asthma are encouraged to carry their reliever inhaler as soon as the parent/carer, doctor/asthma nurse and class teacher agree they are mature enough.
-Those deemed competent to do so may self-administer their asthma medication but should let a member of staff know if they are needing it more than every 4 hours.
+Those deemed competent to do so may self-administer their asthma medication.
 The reliever inhalers of younger children should be kept in the classroom.
 It is advised that the school has an in date spare reliever inhaler on site.
-These are held in case the pupil's own inhaler runs out or is lost or forgotten and are kept in the (school office/first aid room).
-The school may ask a pupil's parent or guardian to provide a second inhaler.
+These are held in case the pupil's own inhaler runs out, or is lost or forgotten and are kept in the [school office/first aid room].
+The school may ask a pupils parent or guardian to provide a second inhaler.
 All inhalers must be labelled with the child's name by the parent/carer.
-It is the parents' responsibility to ensure inhalers are in date.

-From October 1st 2014 following changes to the Human Medicines Regulations 2012 schools will be able to purchase inhalers for emergency use from their local pharmacist provided it is done on an occasional basis and is not for profit .
+From October 1st 2014 following changes to the Human Medicines Regulations 2012 schools will be able to purchase inhalers for emergency use from their local pharmacist provided it is done on an occasional basis and not for profit schools.
 It is recommended that schools keep a small stock of back-up inhalers for emergency use.
 Schools wishing to purchase inhalers should put their request in writing on headed paper signed by the principal or head teacher stating:

-- The name of the school for which the product is required. - The purpose for which that product is required. - The total quantity required.
+- The name of the school for which the product is required - The purpose for which that product is required - The total quantity required

 It is recommended that emergency asthma medication is delivered via a spacer device and schools should ensure they have a spacer on site.
 Spacers may not be shared therefore once used a spacer should be allocated to the pupil that used it and a new one purchased.
 Spacers can be purchased from a local pharmacist.
-It is the school's responsibility to ensure the school inhaler remains in date.
+It is the schools responsibility to ensure the school inhaler remains in date.
 Spacers provided by pupils for their own individual use should be cleaned between uses.
-Wash spacer in warm soapy water and leave to dry naturally.
+Wash spacer in warm soapy water, rinse with clean running water and leave to dry naturally.